 DNA extraction, bisulfate treatment, and methylation specific PCR: Genomic DNAs were extracted from treated and control groups of Hela and MRC-5 cells (as unmethylated control) using Prime Prep TM Genomic DNA Isolation Kit (Genet bio, Korea) according to manufacturer's instructions.
 The amount of DNA extraction was measured by nano drop.
-The bisulfate modification of genomic DNA was performed on 2-μl of genomic DNA using Epitect Bisulfite kit (Qiagen, Germany) according to the protocol.
-The PCR reaction was performed in thermal cycler (Thermocycler, Germany) for methylated primers as: 95°C for 5min followed by 35 cycles of 94°C for 30s, 60°C for 30s, and 72°C for 30s and final extension 72°C for 4min.
+The

-For unmethylated primers the cycling program was as: $95^{\circ}$ C for 5 min followed by 35 cycles of $94^{\circ}$ C for 30s, $55.3^{\circ}$ C for 30s, $72^{\circ}$ C for 30s, the final extension $72^{\circ}$ C for 4min.
+For unmethylated primers the cycling program was as: 95°C for 5 min followed by 35 cycles of 94°C for 30s, 55.3°C for 30s, 72°C for 30s, the final extension 72°C for 4min.
 The PCR products were transferred to electrophoresis on 2% agarose gel and visualized with ethidium bromide (17).